SainsburyWellcomeCentre/crabs-exploration/guides/TrainingModelsHPC.md

 6. **Checkpoint**

-The checkpoint parameters in the config file can be useful.
+   The `checkpoint_path` argument can be useful.
 There are two primary options related to checkpoints:

    - Resume training
-  This option is useful for interrupted training sessions or extending training duration.
+      - This option is useful for interrupted training sessions or extending training duration.
       - If training is disrupted and stops mid-way, you can resume it by adding `--checkpoint_path $CKPT_PATH \` to your bash script.
       - The training will pick up from the last saved epoch and continue until the specified n_epoch.
       - Similarly, if training completes but you want to extend it based on metric evaluations, you can increase the n_epoch value (e.g., from `n` to `n + y`).
 Again, use `--checkpoint_path $CKPT_PATH \` in your bash script, and training will resume from epoch `n` to `n + y`.
-  - Ensure the `save_weights_only` parameter under `checkpoint_saving` is set to `False` to resume training, as this option requires loading both weights and the training state.
+      - Ensure the `save_weights_only` parameter under `checkpoint_saving` in the config file is set to `False` to resume training, as this option requires loading both weights and the training state.

    - Fine-tunning
-  This option is useful for fine-tuning a pre-trained model on a different dataset.
+      - This option is useful for fine-tuning a pre-trained model on a different dataset.
       - It loads the weights from a checkpoint, allowing you to leverage pre-trained weights from another dataset.
       - Add `--checkpoint_path $CKPT_PATH \` to your bash script to use this option.
-  - Set the `save_weights_only` parameter under `checkpoint_saving` to True, as only the weights are needed for fine-tuning.
+      - Set the `save_weights_only` parameter under `checkpoint_saving` in the config file to `True`, as only the weights are needed for fine-tuning.

 7. **Optional argument - Optuna**